 WHO CAN VOTE BY MAIL?

-If you are a qualified registered voter of Taylor County, you are entitled to vote by mail (F.S.
+If you are an eligible voter of Taylor County, you are entitled to vote by mail (F.S.
 101.62).
 The voter must personally vote the ballot unless assistance is requested by the voter.

 REQUESTING A VOTE BY MAIL BALLOT (F.S.101.62)